merely-useful/py-rse/keypoints/rse-cmdline-git.md

-- Use git config with the `--global` option to configure a user name, email address, editor, and other preferences once per machine.
+- Use git config with the `--global` option to configure a user name, email address and other preferences once per machine.

 - `git init` initializes a repository.
 - Git stores all of its repository data in the `.git` directory.